wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a full-featured chat designed for any kind of community looking to boost engagement.

 Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

 Start your 14-day free trial now!
 Need more time to test it?
 Don't worry, open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.

 ####Chat Features####